Your May Horoscope Is Here — & It's Not A Month You'll Ever Forget

 AdvertisementADVERTISEMENT

 This theme of polarity only intensifies as the month unfolds.
-On 4th May a dramatic First Quarter Moon in Leo asks, “Who are you when no one’s clapping?”
-And just a couple hours later, Pluto stations retrograde in Aquarius, challenging us to confront what power really looks like in the collective age.
+On May 5th, a dramatic First Quarter Moon in Leo at 11:51 p.m.
+AEST asks, “Who are you when no one’s clapping?”
+And just a couple of hours later, Pluto stations retrograde in Aquarius on May 6th at 1:27 a.m.
+AEST, challenging us to confront what power really looks like in the collective age.
 Leo wants to shine.
 Aquarius wants to rebel.
 Together, these two transits tug on our egos and say, “Show up — but make it real.”
 You may feel torn between taking centre stage and disappearing completely.
 But this is what May is about: extremes, contradictions, fixed sign tension.
 The kind that births art, movements, romance, and wild revelations.

-That tension continues to build as Mercury enters Taurus on 10th May, grounding our thoughts in earthy logic… just in time for an emotional tsunami.
-Then the full moon in Scorpio arrives on 12th May and it’s not here to play.
+That tension continues to build as Mercury enters Taurus on May 10th at 10:15 p.m.
+AEST, grounding our thoughts in earthy logic… just in time for an emotional tsunami.
+Then the full moon in Scorpio arrives on May 13th at 2:56 a.m.
+AEST, and it’s not here to play.

 Mid-month, things get both healing and hazy.
-On 18th May, Jupiter in Gemini forms a harmonious aspect to Chiron in Aries, and for a moment, it feels like our wounds have a purpose.
+On May 18th at 11:44 p.m.
+AEST, Jupiter in Gemini forms a harmonious aspect to Chiron in Aries, and for a moment, it feels like our wounds have a purpose.
 Like the mess is actually the medicine.
-But just a few hours later, Jupiter squares the North Node in Pisces, reminding us not to rush our way out of discomfort.
+But just a few hours later, Jupiter squares the North Node in Pisces on May 19th at 4:46 a.m.
+AEST, reminding us not to rush our way out of discomfort.
 Be wary of trying to “heal” everything in one go.
 Expansion is sacred, but not if it skips the integration.
 Be with the process.
 Let yourself be beautifully, unapologetically in between.

 AdvertisementADVERTISEMENT

 But wait, there’s more!
-On 20th May, the sun winks at us as it enters Gemini, and suddenly… there’s more air in the room.
+On May 21st at 4:54 a.m.
+AEST, the sun winks at us as it enters Gemini, and suddenly… there’s more air in the room.
 Laughter.
 Movement.
 Curiosity.

 We trade some of that fixed sign intensity for a little Peter Pan chaos magic.
 Gemini says, “Try something new.
 Make a mess.
 Ask a hot stranger their favourite book.”
 It doesn’t have to make sense right now.
 Gemini Season gives us permission to be flexible, playful, even contradictory.
 And we need it, because honey — what comes next is legendary.

-24th May is a cosmic game-changer.
+May 25th at 1:36 p.m.
+AEST is a cosmic game-changer.
 Saturn enters Aries for the first time in 29 years.
 Let that sink in.
-The planet of discipline, structure, and reality-checks leaves foggy Pisces (where we all kind of felt like we were swimming through soup) and enters the sign of fire, action, and raw instinct.
+The planet of discipline, structure, and reality checks leaves foggy Pisces (where we all kind of felt like we were swimming through soup) and enters the sign of fire, action, and raw instinct.
 Saturn in Pisces was a dream we kept trying to wake up from, but now?
 Now we’re awake, and we’re on fire.
 Saturn in Aries says, “Okay, visionary, roll up your sleeves.”
 Paired with Mars in Leo, this shift is a cosmic Red Bull.
 Just don’t forget: Saturn’s here to keep you sober.
 You’re driving a race car.
 Stay alert.
 Don’t confuse speed for direction.

-And just when we think we can’t take any more upgrades, Mercury enters Gemini on 25th May and says, “Let’s remix reality a little.”
+And just when we think we can’t take any more upgrades, Mercury enters Gemini on May 26th at 10:59 a.m.
+AEST and says, “Let’s remix reality a little.”
 The planet of communication loves being here — it’s at home, buzzing with ideas, jokes, and spontaneous travel plans.
-And on 26th May, the new moon in Gemini joins the party.
+And on May 27th at 1:02 p.m.
+AEST, the new moon in Gemini joins the party.
 Picture Mercury turning to the moon and saying, “You ready to shake things up?” and the Moon replying, “I’ve been waiting for this cue.”
 Together, they oﬀer us a portal of playful curiosity, the perfect closing note to a month full of rebirth, polarity, and purposeful chaos.
 This is a sneak peek of Uranus in Gemini coming later this summer — a reminder that the universe is wildly more creative than we are.
 Our job is to stay curious and open, even when it doesn’t all make sense yet.

 AdvertisementADVERTISEMENT